smarter-sh/community/github-management/permissions.md

 GitHub provides a limited permissions model for organizations and repositories.
 It lacks granularity, and for the most part is "all or nothing".
-This doesn't scale well with the size and velocity of the Kubernetes project.
+This doesn't scale well with the size and velocity of the Smarter project.

 We have created a number of automated systems/bots to allow us to work around these limitations.
 Authorized users can issue [bot commands] to execute actions